 Do you have roof damage from a hail storm?
 You’re not alone.
-State Farm paid more than 332,000 hail claims in 2020, totaling more than $3.1 billion.
-In April 2020, a devastating hail storm in Texas and Oklahoma caused $3.4 billion in damage.
+State Farm paid $3.5 billion in hail claims in 2022.
+An increase in hail events and inflation increased the claims by more than $1 billion over 2021.

 What does hail damage look like?

 The appearance of hail damage on your roof depends on the roofing material used.
 For instance, what you would see on asphalt shingles looks different from the damage to a metal roof.

 If you notice other signs of hail damage on your home, like dents or dings in your gutters and downspouts, flashing or vents, or holes in your vinyl siding, your roof deserves an inspection.
 Here are the signs of hail damage to look for on different types of roofs.

 Hail damage on an asphalt shingle roof.
 Image source: Nachi

 Hail damage on asphalt shingles can appear as:

 - Small divots or impact marks